 STC eligibility is determined by various requirements covering classification, installation, certification and compliance.
 To be eligible to create Small-scale Technology Certificates, the unit must have Clean Energy Council-approved components that meet Australian and New Zealand standards, use an accredited designer and installer, follow specified guidelines, and adhere to the relevant small-scale classification requirements.1 This includes:

-• a solar system with a 99.9 kW maximum capacity and annual electricity output less than 250 MWh
+• an air source heat pump with a capacity of no more than 425 L; and • a solar system with a 99.9 kW maximum capacity and annual electricity output less than 250 MWh

 Hydro systems and wind systems may also qualify for STCs.
 You can read more about the requirements on the Clean Energy Regulator website2